sigma/mocker.el/README.markdown

 ### Flexible input/output

-The examples above are fine, but they suppose input and output are just constant exceptions.
+The examples above are fine, but they suppose input and output are just constant expressions.
 A useful addition is the ability to match arbitrary input and generate arbitrary output.

 To this end, the `:input-matcher` and `:output-generator` options can be used